Trivia for Victoria and Abdul

 Showing all 12 items

-- When filming began in September 2016, Judi Dench was one month older than the age that Queen Victoria was when she died.
+- When filming began in September 2016, Judi Dench was one month older than Queen Victoria was when she died.

-- Costumes from the film Victoria & Abdul are on display in the Indian Durbar Room at Osborne House on the Isle of Wight until the 30 September 2017.
-Osborne is Queen Victoria's seaside residence on the island, and it was used as a location in the film.
+- Costumes from the film were on display in the Indian Durbar Room at Osborne House, on the Isle of Wight, until September 30, 2017.
+Osborne House played Queen Victoria's seaside residence.

 - Director Stephen Frears was awarded the Jaeger-LeCoultre Glory to the Filmmaker Award at the 74th Venice Film Festival (2017) just before a public screening of this film.
 Other cast members present at the screening included Dame Judi Dench, Ali Fazal and Eddie Izzard.